coderefinery/coderefinery.org/content/about/code-of-conduct.md

  - Show courtesy and respect towards other community members

-## Unexpected behaviors
+## Unwanted behaviors

-On the other hand, unexpected behaviors include but not limited to:
+On the other hand, unewanted behaviors include but not limited to:

 - written or verbal comments which have the effect of excluding people on the basis of membership of any specific group
 - causing someone to fear for their safety, such as through stalking, following, or intimidation